 Depression headset and app to tackle UK’s lockdown loneliness

-Some of the UK’s Harley Street outpatient clinics specialising in delivering expert mental health support have partnered with Flow Neuroscience to offer patients a new medically approved brain stimulation headset to treat depression.
-The type of brain stimulation used in the Flow headset has been shown in independent clinical studies to have a similar impact to antidepressants but with fewer and less-severe side effects.
+The type of brain stimulation used in the Flow headset (tDCS) has been shown in clinical randomised controlled trials, including New England Journal of Medicine and the British Journal of Psychiatry, to have a similar impact to antidepressants, but with fewer and less-severe side effects.

 The research shows that 49% to 70% of respondents reported feeling isolated, so immediate access to effective treatment could help the UK’s mental health services, which are straining to support the growing number of people with mental health conditions.

 Flow improves access to mental health treatment as it can be delivered in 48 hours, allowing people to self-manage their depression at home.
 This is important as the research shows that in-person social contact has declined with fewer people going to their GP for help with their mental health during isolation.

 The research shows that worse quality sleep due to the pandemic increased the odds of being lonely.
 The Flow therapy app program, which NHS trusts and healthcare professionals can now recommend, features an interactive chatbot therapist, a constant companion, which offers continuous personalised behavioural therapy in areas proven to reduce symptoms of depression, including sleep.

 Daniel Mansson, Clinical Psychologist and Co-founder of Flow said: “As England is once again in lockdown, it’s important that people can get immediate access to effective therapy.
 Our clear treatment pathway empowers those most vulnerable to loneliness during these times to take control and self-manage their depression with a drug-free treatment from the comfort of their home.”